 He got further in his argument than Michalopoulos before being stopped by Judge Millett to ask what function on a computer would provide an information service that is distinct from the telecom function, but then the questions came thick and fast, mostly from Millett.

-Johnson said under the 1996 Telecom Act handling of emerging computing services, the FCC could look at whether there were two services being offered that might deserve different regulatory treatment.
+He said under the 1996 Telecom Act emerging computing services, the FCC could look at whether there were two services being offered that might deserve different regulatory treatment.